List of Saki characters: Miyamori Girl's High

-3rd year, plays sergeant position.
-Originally from New Zealand, she communicates with her teammates with a white board as she doesn't know the language.
-There's nothing flashy nor anything that stands out about her game but according to Shiromi Kosegawa, Aislinn can draw her ideal table like something from a dream.
+Third year, plays sergeant position.
+Originally from New Zealand, she communicates with her teammates with a white board as she does not know the language.
+There is nothing flashy nor anything that stands out about her game but according to Shiromi Kosegawa, Aislinn can draw her ideal table like something from a dream.
 Whenever she plays she always gets a winning hand and in terms of winning percentage she was first in her country.
 Kyouko Suehara explains that Aislinn will always get a closed hand tenpai before the 13th turn.